Aron22563/dotcop/README.md

 # Dotcop

-**Configuration package manager**
-> [!IMPORTANT]
-> This repository is undergoing a Python rewrite on the [`feat-python-rewrite`]
-> This repository is in early development.
-No Releases have been created yet.(https://github.com/Aron22563/dotcop/tree/feat-python-rewrite) branch.

-## Overview
 Dotcop is a configuration package manager designed to simplify managing, syncing, and versioning configuration files across systems.
 It aims to provide modular configuration file management for reproducible environments.

 ## Building the Application